Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-We would like to emphasize that the deformations constructed in this paper can be applied to general compact conformal field theories (full vertex algebras).
-In fact, in \cite{M4}, new conformal field theories are constructed by applying the method of this paper to various ``non-free'' conformal field theories such as level one WZNW models of type B.
+There are various definitions of quantum field theory, such as axiomatic quantum field theory and conformal net \cite{OS,Ha,Wa}.
+These theories are based on a functional analysis, and the space of states is assumed to be a Hilbert space.
+However, a full vertex algebra does not consider such an assumption.
+In fact, two-dimensional conformal field theories without unitarity, such as the Yang-Lee model, are examples of full vertex algebras.
+Various examples of full vertex algebras are constructed in \cite{M4,M5}.

-First, we briefly recall a formulation of quantum field theory in a general dimension from physics.
-One aim of quantum field theory is to calculate {\it $n$ point correlation functions}, that is, the vacuum expectation value of an interaction of $n$ particles.
+First, we briefly recall a formulation of quantum field theory from physics, which is not necessarily two-dimensional.
+One aim of quantum field theory is to calculate {\it $n$-point correlation functions}, that is, the vacuum expectation value of an interaction of $n$ particles.
 An interaction of $n$ particles decomposes into subsequent interactions of three particles.
-Thus, an $n$ point correlation function can be expressed in terms of three point correlation functions, together with a choice of decompositions.
-Quantum field theory requires that the resulting $n$ point correlation functions are \emph{independent} of the choice of decompositions.
+Thus, an $n$-point correlation function can be expressed in terms of three-point correlation functions, together with a choice of decompositions.
+Quantum field theory requires that the resulting $n$-point correlation functions are \emph{independent} of the choice of decompositions.
 This principle is known as the {\it consistency of quantum field theory}.
-Although it is known to be difficult to construct mathematically rigorous quantum field theories, surprisingly many examples, especially conformal field theories have been constructed in two-dimension, in physics literatures (see \cite{FMS}).
+Although it is known to be difficult to construct mathematically rigorous quantum field theories, surprisingly many examples, especially conformal field theories, have been constructed in two-dimension in physics literature (see \cite{FMS}).

-In (not necessarily two-dimensional) conformal field theories, it is believed in physics, that the whole consistency of $n$ point correlation functions follows from the \emph{bootstrap equations (or hypothesis)}, which are distinguished consistencies of four point correlation functions \cite{FGG,P2}.
-This hypothesis was used successfully by Belavin, Polyakov and Zamolodchikov in \cite{BPZ} where the modern study of two-dimensional conformal field theories was initiated.
+In (not necessarily two-dimensional) conformal field theories, it is believed in physics that the whole consistency of $n$-point correlation functions follows from the \emph{bootstrap equations (or hypothesis)}, which are distinguished consistencies of four-point correlation functions \cite{FGG,P2}.
+This hypothesis was used successfully by Belavin, Polyakov, and Zamolodchikov in \cite{BPZ}, where the modern study of two-dimensional conformal field theories was initiated.